CeresBarros/LandRBiomass_publication/README.md

 # LandR Biomass Workflow

-The LandR Biomass workflow is the implementation of a framework linking all steps associated with a landscape dynamic vegetation model (data downloading, data treatment, parametrisation, calibration, simulation, model validation, visualisation and analysis of results and model code testing) in a continuous and reproducible way.
+The LandR Biomass workflow is the implementation of a PERFICT modelling framework that links all steps associated with running a landscape dynamic vegetation model (data downloading, data treatment, parameterisation, calibration, simulation, model validation, visualisation and analysis of results, and model code testing) in a continuous and reproducible way.

-We leverage on several R packages (e.g. `SpaDES`, `reproducible`) to do this and present here an example of how we implemented this workflow with the LandR Biomass model, a re-implementation of LANDIS-II Biomass Succession Extension model (v3.2).
+We leverage several R packages (e.g. `SpaDES`, `reproducible`) to do this and present how we implemented this workflow with the LandR Biomass model, a re-implementation of LANDIS-II Biomass Succession Extension model (v3.2) using two examples.

-For our examples we use a collection of several LandR Biomass modules (see [SpaDES modules](https://spades-core.predictiveecology.org/articles/i-introduction.html) for more information) each of which is developed collaboratively and has it's own repository, and so are treated as *git submodules* in this repository.
+For our examples we use a collection of several LandR Biomass modules (see [SpaDES modules](https://spades-core.predictiveecology.org/articles/i-introduction.html) for more information) each of which is developed collaboratively and has its own open git repository (each module folder is a *git submodule* in this repository).
 Code that is shared among modules was bundled into R packages (e.g. [`LandR` R package](https://github.com/PredictiveEcology/LandR/)), and hosted in open git repositories.

+If you want to learn more about SpaDES go to [https://spades.predictiveecology.org/](https://spades.predictiveecology.org/).

 *Modules*
 * [PredictiveEcology/Biomass_borealDataPrep](https://github.com/PredictiveEcology/Biomass_borealDataPrep)